markdsilva/phpassig/README.md

-this code is about displaying the prime no. and database connectivity, to run this download all the files in one folder and run on localhost.
+XAMPP server is required.
+Run the files on local machine.